1. Introduction

 We can also use indexes in the initialization sequence:

-In Bash, all these samples are valid definitions of arrays.
-However, notice that indexes start at zero.
+In Bash, all these examples are valid definitions of arrays.
+In all cases, indexes start at zero.

-Remember what we said about no restrictions regarding contiguous assignment?
+How about the restrictions regarding contiguous assignments?
 Let’s see what happens:

 This example is also a valid definition of an array.
 Unlike the others, the element at index 1 is not assigned, but there’s no harm in that.